Lenovo Laptop RepairTeardown

 Thanks for your Thinkpad E480 teardown.

-1. The reason of my earlier question is in fact strange that someone receives a wireless card dual band and replaces it by a single band Lite-on RTL8821CE 1*1ac (FRU PN: 01AX764) (as per photos).
+1. The reason for my earlier question is that it is strange that someone receives a dual-band wireless card and replaces it with a single-band Lite-on RTL8821CE 1*1ac (FRU PN: 01AX764) (as per photos).

 3. Thanks a lot for sharing this.